gkowzan/alert-toast/README.md

 # Icons
 Icons located on network shares are not supported.
 This includes icons on the WSL virtual drive, therefore for Emacs running under WSL the default Emacs icon is copied to `C:\Users\<user>\AppData\Local\Emacs-Toast\Emacs.png`.
 PNG version is used because toast notifications render SVG graphics as tiny and put them in top left corner of the notification.
+A different default icon can be set be changing `alert-toast-default-icon`.

 Under WSL or Cygwin, a path to a custom icon should be given as a WSL/Cygwin path (`/mnt/c/...` or `/cygdrive/c/...`) instead of a Windows path (`C:\\...`).